Skip to content

 Where and When?

-- Courses available throughout UK – www.yogaforbacks.co.uk (Find a Teacher page – Qualified Teacher Register listed alphabetically by County plus Trainee teachers below; interactive map; Teaching Teams)
+- Courses available throughout UK – www.yogaforbacks.co.uk (Find a Teacher page – Qualified YHLB Yoga Teacher Register listed alphabetically by County plus Trainee teachers below; Teaching Teams) Also on Zoom from 2021.

 - You may need to wait up to 12 weeks or longer for a start-date.

-No Course near you?
+No YHLB Yoga Course near you?
 N.B.
-It is best to learn with a YHLB teacher.
+It is best to learn with a YHLB Yoga teacher.
+Try a Zoom course – you will get an initial one-to-one session before the course begins.

 - Been to yoga classes before? – If you are not experiencing severe back pain, you may find that you will be able to help yourself via the Resources Pack (but we recommend finding a YHLB teacher to help you).